QubitPi/leadership-blogs/src/content/posts/influence/index.md

 Strict social controls were also implemented to ensure conformity and suppress dissent, further reinforcing the collective mindset

+### Suppression of Individualism

+The Nazi regime actively discouraged individualism and independent thought, particularly among those deemed "undesirable".
+Dissent was met with harsh punishment, including imprisonment and execution.
+This suppression of individual expression and critical thinking contributed to a culture of conformity and obedience to the state.

 Reading Notes of "INFLUENCE The Psychology of Persuasion"
 ---------------------------------------------------------